k9w/instructions/migrateSiteOpenbsdHttpd-01.md

 ```
 $ pwd
 /home/<user>
-$ mkdir backup-<site-name> && cd backup-<site-name>
+$ mkdir backup-$siteName && cd backup-$siteName
-$ mkdir etc
+$ mkdir -p etc/ssl
 $ mkdir -p var/www
 ```

 Use doas or root to copy all the files.
+Replace $siteName below with your domain name, or set it as a variable.

 ```
+# export siteName=<your-site-name>
+# echo $siteName
 # cp -r /etc/{acme,acme-client.conf,httpd.conf,monthly.local} etc
+# cp -r /etc/ssl/{$siteName.fullchain.pem,private} etc/ssl
-# cp -r /var/www/capernaumtech.com ./var/www
+# cp -r /var/www/$siteName var/www
 ```

+(continue the re-work from here)

 Change the owner of the .pem private key files in etc/acme from root to your username.
 Otherwise, they will not be copied in the following